 For numerous travellers, the Caribbean brings to mind pristine white sand beaches, indolent palm trees and waters in which one can see into the depths of the enigmatic sea.
 Its perfection also makes it perfect fodder for creating postcard-kitsch.
 Less imprinted on travellers’ minds is the literature that takes shape under not only the tradewinds of the tropics, but also in the historical web of immigration, exploitation, and colonisation.
 We highlight six novels from six Caribbean-born writers:

-In The Castle Of My Skin details the experience of growing up in Barbados in the 1930s, a time of great social upheaval that would culminate, many years later, in full independence from Britain.
-In Lamming's novel, intergenerational differences are made more pronounced by the clash of traditional Barbados’ culture with British colonial values.
-Other works by Lamming, such as Of Age and Innocence, also consider the challenges of rebuilding societies following decolonisation.
+Lamming’s In The Castle Of My Skin details the experience of growing up in Barbados in the 1930s, a time of great social upheaval that would culminate, many years later, in full independence from Britain.
+While in the novel, The Emmigrants differences are made more pronounced by the clash of traditional Barbados’ culture with British colonial values.
+Other works by Lamming, such as Of Age and Innocence, also consider the challenges of rebuilding societies following decolonization.

-Annie John tells the story of a girl growing up in Antigua who struggles to find a proper place for herself in Antiguan society.
+Jamaica Kincaid’s Annie John tells the story of a girl growing up in Antigua who struggles to find a proper place for herself within Antiguan society.
 The link between Antigua and Britain is strong; Antigua and Barbuda became an independent state only in 1981.
 Throughout her writings, Kincaid explores the divergent views of her homeland offered by foreign travellers and those who spend their wholes lives there.

 Diplomat and winner of the 1960 Nobel Prize for Literature, Saint-John Perse was born in Pointe-à-Pitre, Guadeloupe.
 Between 1914 and 1940, he served in the French diplomatic service.
 His poems have been translated by T.S.
-Eliot (Anabase) and W.H.
-Auden (Poésie), among others.
-Watch the recording of his 1960 Nobel Prize for Literature award here.
+Eliot (“Anabase”) and W.H.
+Auden (“Poésie”), among others and were collected into a definite edition published soon after his Nobel win.